tytydraco/yessleep/out/Theres_Something_in_the_Air_Part_III.md

 “The smell, the nurse knows the fucking smell”

 “Man, what the hell are you talking about?
 I’m over here dying from whatever is screwin' my stomach up and you’re obsessed with this fucking smell?”
-Travis responds furiously, “I already told you and Debby, I don’t smell shit.
+Jack responds furiously, “I already told you and Debby, I don’t smell shit.
 Ya’ll must be off your fucking rockers or something.”

 Jack, despite his love for saying every insult under the sun when we hang out, is rarely ever pissed like the way he is now.
 Physically, he isn’t intimidating in the slightest.
 Sure, he’s taller than me, but he’s also built like a pencil.
 Despite his outwardly anger, I can see the hurt in his eyes.
 Rather than continue to provoke him, I need to be a good friend and help a brother out.